xtofpic/metrics/README.md

 ### Motivation

 Metrics library provides strongly typed types to make interfaces and API precise.
-It also provide implicit conversions on similar type.
+It also provide implicit conversions on similar types, and explicit conversions on arithmetic.

 ### Description